 Attention-Deficit/ Hyperactivity Disorder (ADHD) begins in childhood and is considered a developmental disorder, but a person may not receive a diagnosis until adolescence or adulthood.
 This brochure explains how ADHD affects adults, including signs and symptoms, diagnosis, and treatments options.

 - Eating Disorders: About More Than Food

-A booklet on Post-Traumatic Stress Disorder (PTSD) that explains what it is, treatment options, and how to get help.
+A brochure on schizophrenia that explains what it is, when it starts and how to get help.

 This fact sheet can help you, or a friend or family member, learn about the signs and symptoms, risk factors and warning signs, and ongoing research about suicide and suicide prevention.

 - Taking Control of Your Mental Health: Tips for Talking With Your Health Care Provider